page-loader

 Two Unique languages with a shared history

 In the history of languages, Hindi and Urdu are descendants of a language called Hindustani.
 Hindustani is the lingua franca (language used for communication) of Northern India, Central India, and Pakistan.
-It belongs to the Indo-Aryan, Indo-European, and Indo-Iranian languages families.
+It belongs to the Indo-Aryan, Indo-European, and Indo-Iranian language families.
 The Hindustani language is derived from the Khariboli dialect.
 Khariboli also known as Kauravi, Dehlavi, or Vernacular Hindustani is a western Hindi dialect spoken in the rural surroundings of Delhi and areas of western Uttar Pradesh and southern areas of Uttarakhand in India.
 Khariboli is connected to four registers of standardized such as Dakhini, Rekhta, Hindi, and Urdu.
 The Khariboli language is considered a crude language by the orators of Hindi and Urdu standard dialects.

 The ancestors of the Hindustani language were known as Hindui, Hindavi, Zaban-e-Hindi, Zaban-e-Hindustan, Hindustan ki boli, Rekhta, and Hindi.
 The Hindustani language was endorsed as a unifying language or fusion language by Mahatma Gandhi.
 The core vocabulary of the Hindustani language is derived from Prakrit which is a descendant of Sanskrit.
 It also has loan words from Persian and Arabic.
 Hindustani can be written in the Devnagri as well as Perso-Arabic Script.
-Hindi and Urdu are two standard registers (variety of language) of the Hindustani language (also called Hindi-Urdu).
+Hindi and Urdu are two standard registers (variety of languages) of the Hindustani language (also called Hindi-Urdu).
 Hindustani is a pluricentric language and depending on the geography and the social context it might lean towards either side.

 The History of Hindi.